Doctor Dolittle starring Rex Harrison, Samantha Eggar, Anthony Newley, Richard Attenborough, Peter Bull

 Synopsis of Doctor Dolittle

-Doctor Dolittle is a charming fantasy excursion which creates a wonderful world of endless imagination through music, dance and special effects.
+Doctor Dolittle is a charming fantasy excursion.
+It creates a wonderful world of endless imagination through music, dance and special effects.
 Rex Harrison stars in the madcap adventures of a 19th Century English doctor.
 The doctor walks and talks and squawks with the animals.
 Based on the charming stories of Hugh Lofting, the good doctor gets himself into all sorts of funny predicaments in this fun family film.
 It earned an Academy Award nomination for Best Picture.
-With terrific music, fine acting, lovable creatures and a joyous fantasy tale, Doctor Dolittle is a classic for young and old alike.
+It has terrific music, fine acting, lovable creatures and a joyous fantasy tale.
+Doctor Dolittle is a classic for young and old alike.

 Review of Doctor Dolittle

-In short, Doctor Dolittle is one of the children’s movies that I loved as a child, and still love as an adult.
+In short, Doctor Dolittle is one of the children’s movies that I loved as a child.
+And I still love as an adult.
 Let me contrast that with Chitty Chitty Bang Bang.
 As a child, I loved both movies.
 As an adult, I can still enjoy the various musical numbers in both.
-But, I can sit and watch the Doctor Dolittle movie from start to finish as an adult and still enjoy it.
+But, I can sit and watch the Doctor Dolittle movie from start to finish as an adult ….
+And still enjoy it.

 It’s a wonderful fantasy, colorful and dynamic.
 Some of the scenes — specifically at the circus — are just as great a spectacle as when I was a child.
 Add to that the sets and costumes look real, good acting, and characters that the audience cares about, and you have a wonderful movie.